hcengineering/platform-0.4/README.md

 # Anticrm Platform [![Maintainability](https://api.codeclimate.com/v1/badges/5cb6d2d426619568816b/maintainability)](https://codeclimate.com/github/hardcoreeng/platform/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/5cb6d2d426619568816b/test_coverage)](https://codeclimate.com/github/hardcoreeng/platform/test_coverage)

-Business Applications Reimagined.
-Real time.
-Web first.
-Open source.

 **Description:**

-The PLATFORM is an attempt to reimagine a concept of web platforms for business needs like WordPress, Bitrix, etc.
-We propose a new way to make web business applications in fast, flexible and efficient way.

 The project consists of multiple packages; all of them are located in this mono-repository.
 [Rush.js](https://rushjs.io/) is used for fast build all parts of the project.